 - The answer choices for different blanks function independently; i.e., selecting one answer choice for one blank does not affect what answer choices you can select for another blank

-- Single correct answer, consisting of one choice for each blank; no credit for partially correct answer
+- The single correct answer, consisting of one choice for each blank; no credit for a partially correct answer

-Tips For Answering The Questions With A Greater Accuracy.
+Tips For Answering The Questions With A Greater Accuracy And To Crack Text Completion Questions On The GRE

 Read the passage to acquire an overall idea of it.
 This helps to develop a firsthand understanding of the passage.